 Kimberly Baxter Packwood © 2001

-working with any mordant or dye powder always wear a respirator with fresh
+When working with any mordant or dye powder always wear arespirator with fresh filters.

 What Scouring Does: